Equity Investing with Dimensional in Mutual Funds, ETFs, and ETF Share Classes

 It’s important to distinguish investment strategy from investment vehicle.
 Dimensional has a consistent investment philosophy and approach that provides the underpinnings of how we manage portfolios, regardless of the investment vehicle.

-We have a long track record of designing investment solutions that offer consistent, diversified exposure to the market or market segment in which they invest, while adding value through implementation.
+We have a long track record of designing investment solutions that offer consistent, diversified exposure to the market or market segment in which they invest, while adding value through flexible implementation.
 We seek to add value at each step of our investment process, which includes research, portfolio design, daily portfolio management, and trading.

 Our research team, working in close collaboration with leading academics, continually deepens our understanding of expected returns through robust theoretical and empirical research.
-We translate these results into portfolios that are designed to systematically and efficiently pursue higher expected returns, while managing risk and controlling costs.
+We translate these results into portfolios that are designed to systematically and efficiently pursue higher expected returns while managing risk and controlling costs.
 In our daily implementation, portfolio managers consider numerous inputs that inform how we pursue higher expected returns across multiple premiums while giving our traders flexibility when participating in available market liquidity.
 This flexibility allows them to reduce trading costs.
 We also aim to enhance the value of our holdings through our integrated approach to corporate actions, securities lending, and investment stewardship practices.

 Exhibit 1

-Implementation that Adds Value
+Equity Implementation That Adds Value

 Implemented in Mutual Funds and ETFs